josephmontes/wOBAvs.xwOBA/README.md

 ![Screenshot 2023-10-01 005341](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/0b863bbf-c35c-4bac-9bb6-34b2ce2d7c2a)

 - He pulls Flyballs almost 3 times more than the league average rate
+  - League Average: 5.5%
-- Another interesting note: in 2022, the wOBA value on Paredes' Oppo Groundballs **underperformed** it's xwOBA value (negative d_wOBA value) which is contrary to the league wide trend shown in the table in the Analysis section
+- Another interesting note: in 2022, the wOBA value on Paredes' Oppo Groundballs **underperformed** it's xwOBA value (d_wOBA = -0.113) which is a stark contrast to the league wide trend shown in the table in the Analysis section for Oppo Groundballs (d_wOBA = 0.165)
-  - But in 2023, his wOBA against Oppo Groundballs rebounded back to normal rates and his overall wOBA value benefited from this
+  - But in 2023, his wOBA against Oppo Groundballs rebounded back to more normal rates (d_wOBA = 0.245) and his overall wOBA value also benefited from this
-    - This is a good example of a way to properly identify luck or unluck: by the wOBA/xwOBA discrepancy for a player on specific types of batted balls, not their overall wOBA/xwOBA difference
+    - This is a good example of a way to properly identify good or bad 'luck': by the wOBA/xwOBA difference a player experiences on ***specific types of batted balls, not their overall wOBA/xwOBA difference***

 #### Nolan Arenado is another prime example of a player like Isaac Paredes

-#### Bo Bichette
+### Bo Bichette
-  - His wOBA typically outperforms his xwOBA despite average foot speed
+  - His wOBA typically outperforms his xwOBA despite having average foot speed (27.7 ft/s)
-    - He pulls flyballs at such a low rate that you would expect him to be someone that does not outperform his xwOBA - since that is the main way of doing it
+    - He pulls flyballs at such a low rate (3.5% average) that you would expect him to be someone that does not outperform his xwOBA - since pulling flyballs is the main way of doing it

 ![Screenshot 2023-10-01 011233](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/92a29793-25a7-4420-b7f0-575571ec12e3)